Work Function and the electron escape energy

 This distinction between Work Function and the escape energy has profound consequences for measurement techniques that can be employed to determine the Work Function of a material.

 In order to perform such a measurement of a Work Functions through a surface, one needs to make sure that that surface is not charged.
-In order to remove excess charge from such a surface an appropriate electric voltage needs to be applied between the material and a ground.
+In order to remove excess charge from such a surface an appropriate electric voltage $V^0$ needs to be applied between the material and a ground.
 The voltage shifts the Fermi level of the material with respect to the vacuum energy levels.
+See the Electrochemical vs chemical potential post.
 Thus, the Work Function through a given surface can be defined as the distance in energy between the material’s Fermi level and the bottom of vacuum band

 $$